joergschultzelutter/mpad/docs/INSTALLATION.md

 # Character encoding for outgoing messages #
 ############################################
 #
-# By default, MPAD will send out UTF-8 messages to its users; this is a supported
+# By default, MPAD will send out ASCII messages to its users even though UTF-8 is
-# feature (see http://www.aprs.org/aprs12/utf-8.txt).
-Note that aprs101.pdf still
-# limits the character encoding to ASCII 7bit, so the information from the previous
-# link supersedes these restrictions
+# supported (see http://www.aprs.org/aprs12/utf-8.txt) for both incoming and
+# outgoing messages.
+However, many radios such as my FTM-400XDE and the FT3DE
+# are unable to cope with UTF-8 messages and don't display these messages in a
+# proper way.
-# If -for whatever reason- you do want MPAD to enforce plain ASCII messages,
+# If you do want MPAD to enable for OUTGOING unicode messages, then set this
-# then set this marker to True.
+# marker to True.
+INCOMING messages are always processed with unicode in mind.
+#
+# Future versions of this switch should check whether it is possible to build a
+# list of supported unicode 'TOCALL' devices from the official list tocall list
+# (http://www.aprs.org/aprs11/tocalls.txt).
+MPAD could then decide whether a
+# device is unicode capable or not - and activate unicode whenever it is supported.
+#
-mpad_enforce_plain_ascii_messages = False
+mpad_enforce_unicode_messages = True
 ```